iidak/Marketplace/README.md

 – more work
 - uploading the application on AWS
 - make sure that the front-end and back-end are integrated in AWS

+# 3th iteration mid-term review:
+– backend code cleanup by Sten
+– frontend added success pages and more information from influencer by Iida – backend started AWS by Nils

+Problems:
+– AWS account creation
+– time pressure from other subjects

+Plans:
+– finish AWS
+– wrap up the project with the team